 If you feel like your winter wardrobe would benefit from an update, why not create a cowl in a colour that pops, like Olive Green or Steele Blue, and spread happiness wherever you go.

 There really is no better way to spend a lovely weekend indoors when the weather calls for couch time.
 I love that I am still using my hands while I listen to music or watch TV.
 I never feel guilty about staying indoors when I am tapping into the creative side of my brain.

 What are you waiting for?
 Let’s get started!
-Visit my store to discover your next creation.
+Visit my store to start making your next chunky scarf.